vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 * Lunch menu
 * Shift schedules

-As we see in the screenshot we build three directories for each of those categories: Announcements, Lunch, Shifts.
+As you can see in the screenshot we build three directories for each of those categories: Announcements, Lunch, Shifts.
 Because we might want to have a bilingual board we can do the same in a different language, e.g. German: Ankuendigungen, Kantinenplan, Schichtplan.

 Each directory contains the information to be displayed as a PDF file.
 The naming of the PDF files can also be used later so we follow a certain pattern.